hfakoor222/Routing_Diagnostics_App/README.md

 Advantage is manually setting conditions with code: something which may be difficult to do with SolarWinds.
 We have a lot of control on the changes we are tracking, when they were made, and the timestamped device configurations for those changes.
 The information is saved in a MongoDB document database.

 This program has two extended features: a search function: ["ospf, redistribute bgp"] will find all OSPF which redistributes bgp. ["ip access", "any", 80] finds all devices with ACL's that permit port 80 connections.
-The app also batch updates devices and batch rollsback devices, for example if you don't like what you're seeing in the report.
+The app also batch updates devices and batch rollsback devices.
 Firstly it saves a config file in your MongoDB as mentioned before; seccondly it saves a backup copy of the old config on the device (i.e. cisco router) itself.
-So for example we can find all devices that have ACL's with port 80 and batch update them and generate reports on routing tables afterwards - the reports show us the differences.
+So for example we can find all devices that have ACL's with port 80 and batch update them and generate reports on routing tables - the reports show us the differences - we can rollback if we don't like the results.

 See the example report located above in this repository.